-CPSA’s Path to Truth and Reconciliation: Where we’re going and why
+CPSA’s Path to Truth and Reconciliation: where we’re going and why

-Expected read time: 1 minute.
+Expected read and watch time: 60 minutes.

 “Indigenous individuals have an equal right to the enjoyment of the highest attainable standard of physical and mental health.”